jaroslaw-weber/blog/data/posts/csharp-vs-rust.md

 # Failure & language modularity

 How would we implement Error with standard library?
-Let's see example from the [Rust book](https://doc.rust-lang.org/std/error/trait.Error.html):
+Let's see the example from the [Rust book](https://doc.rust-lang.org/std/error/trait.Error.html):
 ```rust

 #[derive(Debug)]